Sponge Cake: Preheat

 slowly raise the beaters the batter will fall back into the bowl in slow

 ribbons.)
-Sift about half the flour
+Then sift about half the flour

 and salt over the egg mixture and fold in gently with a rubber spatula